haydenbleasel/next-forge/README.md

 ## Deploying

 `next-forge` is designed to be deployed on Vercel with the [BetterStack](https://vercel.com/integrations/betterstack) and [Sentry](https://vercel.com/integrations/sentry) integrations.
 This will take care of the relevant API keys and tokens.

+## Notes

+- `next-forge` makes use of a custom proxy setup for Segment's client-side library to avoid ad-blocker issues.
+This is not required, but recommended.
+You'll need to contact Segment support to enable this in your UI.
+Read more about this [here](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/custom-proxy/#custom-cdn--api-proxy).